 You can purchase the wireless Theradome PRO LH80 laser hair growth helmet from Amazon after reading the reviews.
 Also available is the cheaper Theradome EVO LH40.

-Theradome Laser Helmet is Here
+Theradome Laser Helmet

+Theradome raised close to half a million dollars via crowdfunding on Indiegogo in 2013.
+Quite surprising, considering that it was a new device with few ratings and reviews at the time.
 On the campaign home page, you can see a tab for number of founders, and the total is 1,266.
 The vast majority of those names are “anonymous” with no country of origin displayed.

-Theradome Cost and FDA Clearance
+Theradome FDA Clearance